alexwykoff/alexwykoff/README.md

 # Alex Wykoff - @alex_wykoff
-Product Manager for hire.
+Principal Product Manager.
 I have a depth of experience in cryptocurrency, engineering, and design.

 :wave: Hi!
-I am Alex Wykoff, a Product Manager who is looking for their next role.
+I am Alex Wykoff, a Principal Product Manager who is working on something cool, but always open to making new connections.

 My prior work at :lion:Brave focused on <b>Rewards</b>, the in-browser cryptocurrency system.